Liodeus/liodeus.github.io/_posts/2022-03-19-Jenkins-Vulnerabilities-analysis-part-3.md

 10. Incorrect permission --> 1,6%

 ## What's next ?
-Next part of this analysis, will be about making a lab to study the vulnerabilities from my top 10.
+Next part of this analysis, will be about making a lab to study some of the vulnerabilities from my top 10.
 This will be a docker image containing vulnerable plugins and there will be a "write up" on how to trigger them.

 See [Jenkins - Vulnerability analysis part 4](https://liodeus.github.io/2022/03/20/Jenkins-Vulnerabilities-analysis-part-4.html).